Separation Anxiety: Causes, Symptoms & Cure

 4. Control Your Emotions Upon Meeting

 Don’t go overboard with affection right when you meet after a while.
-Restrain yourself from showing feelings which can feed their fears.
-Temporary separation should be presented as a matter of course instead of as a special event
+Restrain yourself from showing feelings that can feed their fears.
+Temporary separation should be presented as a matter of course instead of as a special event.

 Separation anxiety is a normal stage of development.
 Although it might be frustrating initially, your efforts are sure to pay off and help you raise a confident child in the long run.
 In case none of the above solutions seems to be helping or your child displays severe symptoms such as aggression, age-inappropriate tantrums, or persistent refusal to go to school, consult an expert.